 You may be wondering if there are more natural, less invasive options for farsightedness.
 Well, there sure are!
 There are many everyday vitamins that can help you with your farsightedness.

 What Is Farsightedness?

 Farsightedness is an eye problem that occurs when you are clearly able to see objects far away, but have difficulty with objects up close.
 This eye condition is also known as hyperopia.
 This is the exact opposite of nearsightedness (myopia), where objects that are far away appear blurry.

 People that have normal vision have eyes with a perfectly even curvature.
 This means that the cornea and lens work together to refract incoming light.
-However when the eye is hyperopic, it is not a perfectly curved surface.
+However, when the eye is hyperopic, it is not a perfectly curved surface.
 This abnormality is called a refractive error.
-Because the eye isn’t perfectly shaped, it causes the incoming light to be focused in front of your retina.
-In normally shaped eyes, the incoming light is focused directly on the retina.
+Because the eye has an abnormal shape, light focuses in front of your retina.
+In normal eyes, the incoming light focuses directly on the retina.

 Hyperopic eyes are either shorter than average or have corneas with a smaller than normal curvature.
 That means with hyperopia, nearby images are blurred.

 Usually, eye doctors will recommend treatments for hyperopia in the form of eye glasses, contact lenses, laser surgery, and non-surgical treatments that are able reshape the eye and correct the vision problem.
 While some of these options are more preferable than others, they are not necessary.
 It is important to know that nutrition also plays a giant role in eyesight.

 By simply incorporating some essential vitamins into your everyday diet, it is entirely possible to treat and prevent myopia without resorting to corrective lenses or eye surgery!